Facial expression and attributes recognition based on multi-task learning of lightweight neural networks: Introduction

 \section{Introduction}

-It is no doubt that facial analytics in images and videos, e.g., age, gender, ethnicity and emotion prediction~\cite{das2018mitigating,mollahosseini2017affectnet}, is one of the most widely studied tasks in image recognition.
+A lot of modern intelligent systems implements facial analytics in images and videos~\cite{savchenko2018granular}, such as age, gender, ethnicity and emotion prediction~\cite{wang2021multi,mollahosseini2017affectnet}.
 Thousands of papers appear every year to present all the more difficult techniques and models based on deep convolutional neural network (CNN)~\cite{zhao2021computational}.
-Ensembles of complex models won the prestigious challenges and contests~\cite{bargal2016emotion,liu2020group}.
-Unfortunately, such methods may be too complicated for their practical usage, e.g. in mobile applications~\cite{demochkina2021mobileemotiface}.
-As a result, there is a huge demand in development of simple easy-to-use solutions, e.g., multi-task learning~\cite{savchenko2019peerj} and/or sequential training of models on different problems of facial analysis~\cite{hung2019increasingly}, that preserve the state-of-the-art quality and do not require fine-tuning on every new task and/or dataset.
+Ensembles of complex CNNs won prestigious challenges and contests~\cite{bargal2016emotion,liu2020group}.

+It is known that such methods may be too complicated for their practical usage in mobile applications~\cite{demochkina2021mobileemotiface} or edge devices.
+As a result, there is a huge demand in development of simple easy-to-use solutions, such as multi-task learning and/or sequential training of models on different problems of facial analysis~\cite{wang2021multi,savchenko2019peerj}, that preserve the state-of-the-art quality and do not require fine-tuning on every new task and/or dataset.
+Unfortunately, existing techniques are rather complex due to the usage of difficult loss functions with many hyper-parameters or various tricks to distill the knowledge of previously trained neural network to pack multiple modules~\cite{hung2019increasingly}.